KimRass/warehouse/Database/SQL/SQL.md

 # Data Types
 ## String
 - `CHAR(n)`: A fixed length string.
-	- Blank-Padded Comparison Semantics: With blank-padded semantics, if the two values have different lengths, then Oracle first adds blanks to the end of the shorter one so their lengths are equal.
-Oracle then compares the values character by character up to the first character that differs.
+	- Blank-Padded Comparison Semantics: ***If the two values have different lengths, then Oracle first adds blanks to the end of the shorter one so their lengths are equal.*** Oracle then compares the values character by character up to the first character that differs.
 The value with the greater character in the first differing position is considered greater.
 If two values have no differing characters, then they are considered equal.
 This rule means that two values are equal if they differ only in the number of trailing blanks.
 - `VARCHAR(n)`: A variable length string.
-	- Nonpadded Comparison Semantics: With nonpadded semantics, Oracle compares two values character by character up to the first character that differs.
+	- Nonpadded Comparison Semantics: Oracle compares two values character by character up to the first character that differs.
 The value with the greater character in that position is considered greater.
-If two values of different length are identical up to the end of the shorter one, then the longer value is considered greater.
-If two values of equal length have no differing characters, then the values are considered equal.
+If two values of different length are identical up to the end of the shorter one, then the longer value is considered greater. ***If two values of equal length have no differing characters, then the values are considered equal.***
 - `VARCHAR2(n)`
 	- There is no difference between `VAHRCHAR` and `VARCHAR2` in Oracle.
 However, it is advised not to use `VARCHAR` for storing data as it is reserved for future use for storing some other type of variable.
-Hence, always use `VARCHAR2` in place of `VARCHAR`.
+Hence, ***always use `VARCHAR2` in place of `VARCHAR`.***
 ## Numeric
 - `BOOL`: Zero is considered as false, nonzero values are considered as true.
 - `INT`